The 10 Steps to get your PMP Certification

-- Get a certificate of completion or a transcript documenting 35 hours of PM training from a university or PMI REP such as Joseph Philip’s online PMP Exam Prep on Udemy.com (usually “on sale” for about $15).
+- Get a certificate of completion or a transcript documenting 35 hours of PM training (that must include an end-of-course exam and a certificate of completion) from a university, PMI Authorized Training Partner, or online course such as Joseph Philip’s or Andrew Ramdayal‘s courses on Udemy.com (usually “on sale” for about $15-30).

 - Optional: Make sure your PMP applications is completely free of all the subtle things that can cause a PMP application to be rejected.
 Or if you were really clever and used our FastPMP Wizard or FastPMP Concierge products, you can skip this step because we already did that for you.

 - Optional: Worry that your application will get rejected because PMI doesn’t understand your experience properly — or skip this step if you are one of our customers 😉

 - Submit your PMP application.
 The PMI reviewers will usually take 5 business days to decide if your application is approved, selected for audit, or rejected.
 If you are rejected, you can usually try to fix your application and resubmit it at least once, but fixing rejected applications can be very tricky, so we suggest you contact us for advice.